aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v1/cv_device.md

-# Configure devices on Cloudvision
+# Configure devices on CloudVision

 cv_device manage devices on CloudVision: